7thLucas/full-app-6a2d1-0a976-4694/_doc/product-overview.md

 ## Scope (MVP)
 Three screens: Home (search + trending categories), Results (store comparison cards), and Onboarding (location + push notification permissions).
 No user accounts, no payment processing, no inventory management — the app is a discovery and routing layer over existing retailer platforms.

+## Post-MVP Roadmap

+### Feature 1: Price Drop Alerts
+Users can set a target price threshold on any product and receive a push notification the moment any tracked store's true landed price falls at or below that threshold.
+Supports tracking multiple products simultaneously.
+Alerts surface the winning store, the new price, and a one-tap deep link to buy immediately.

+### Feature 2: Deal Feed & Flash Sales
+A curated, real-time home feed of trending deals, limited-time flash sales, and category-specific hot picks.
+Feed updates continuously and surfaces time-remaining countdowns for flash sales.
+Users can filter the feed by category and save deals directly to their wishlist.

+### Feature 3: Smart Wishlist with Price History
+Users can save any product to a personal wishlist.
+Each wishlisted item displays a price history chart showing price highs and lows across all tracked stores over time, enabling shoppers to make informed decisions about the best time to buy.